IPA.CONF(5) IPA.CONF(5)

 ctl_enable = <boolean>;

-domain socket and listens for commands on it.
-The created Unix domain
+socket and listens for commands on it.
+The created socket is owned by

-pathname in the ctl_socket_path parameter:
+ctl_socket_path parameter:

 ctl_socket_path = "/path/to/socket";

-can change this timeout in the ctl_timeout parameter:
+can be changed in the ctl_timeout parameter:

 ctl_timeout = <time>;

-parameter:
+ctl_query_max_size parameter:

 ctl_acl_class <class> [<ACL>];

-ment has following format:
+has the following format:

 [!]<user>|%<group>